Skip to main content

 Major Trails And Attractions

-Hiking along segments of the historic mule trail route offers visitors a blend of ecological and cultural experiences, traversing open campos gerais with sweeping views over the São Francisco basin.
-Birdwatching in the ecotone between campo and gallery forest is particularly productive during the wet season when migrants arrive.
+Hiking along segments of the historic mule trail route offers visitors a blend of ecological and cultural experiences, traversing open campos gerais with sweeping views over the São Francisco basin and into the Serra Geral escarpment.
+[1] Birdwatching in the ecotone between campo and gallery forest is particularly productive during the wet season when migrants arrive.
 Buriti palm groves along watercourses are scenic highlights attracting wildlife photography.
 Guided walks through cerrado woodland showcase the diverse flora, including medicinal plants traditionally used by geraizeiro communities.
-Seasonal wildflower displays on the open campos during the early wet season are visually spectacular.
-Night walks can yield encounters with maned wolves, giant anteaters, and owls.
+The peaks, gorges, rapids, and waterfalls of the Serra Geral are the park's most dramatic landscape features.

 Visitor Facilities And Travel

-The park is accessible from regional towns in northern Minas Gerais via state and municipal roads, with paved access to the nearest municipality and unpaved approaches to the park interior.
-Visitor infrastructure includes basic parking areas and trailheads; camping by prior authorization is possible.
+The park is accessible from regional towns in northern Minas Gerais via state and municipal roads, with the IEF regional office in Montes Claros coordinating access information.
+[1] Visitor infrastructure includes basic parking areas and trailheads; camping by prior authorization is possible.
 The nearest towns provide accommodation, restaurants, and fuel.
-Guided tours through local ecotourism operators offer thematic experiences combining natural history with cultural heritage of the caminho.
-Self-guided hiking is permitted on marked trails, with maps available from the IEF-MG regional office.
+Guided tours through local ecotourism operators offer thematic experiences combining natural history with the cultural heritage of the caminho.
 Visitors should bring water and snacks, particularly for longer routes through open campos where shade is limited during the dry season.

 Conservation And Sustainability

 Wildfire prevention and suppression dominate the park's annual conservation agenda, with firebreaks maintained along the perimeter and agreements negotiated with neighboring landowners to reduce agricultural burning.
-Invasive African grasses, particularly Melinis minutiflora, compete aggressively with native campo vegetation and alter fire regimes, requiring targeted removal.
+[1] Invasive African grasses, particularly Melinis minutiflora, compete aggressively with native campo vegetation and alter fire regimes, requiring targeted removal.
+Extensive eucalyptus silviculture within and adjacent to the park boundary has damaged approximately 7,316 hectares, driving an active restoration program that began in 2020.
 The park participates in the state's ICMS-Ecológico program, providing fiscal incentives to host municipalities that support conservation.
-Wildlife monitoring programs track populations of large mammals using camera traps, informing management of potential conflict species.
-Community engagement with geraizeiro families living near the park boundary promotes coexistence and generates local support for protection.
+Wildlife monitoring programs track populations of large mammals using camera traps.

 Visitor Ratings